lagoproject/DMP/DMP.md

 - Data: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)
 - Metadata: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)
 - Databases derived from metadata or data: [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/legalcode)

+A compilation of common rights and acceptable use policies are available for reference at [https://lagoproject.github.io/DMP/rights/](https://lagoproject.github.io/DMP/rights/).

 ####  **When the data will be made available for reuse**.